 Transferring Coins from Coinbase to Ledger Nano S or X

-Before you can transfer your coins from Coinbase to your Ledger Nano, you must first set up your device.
+Before you can transfer crypto from Coinbase to your Ledger Nano X or S, you must first set up your device.
 Make sure you follow the manufacturer’s advice in downloading the appropriate software and setting up the device.

 1. Plug in your Ledger